Hand painted kitchens

 Using appropriate abrasives and specialist primers, we can prepare bare timber or MDF; clear lacquered oak, lacquered pine; waxed pine; foil wrapped laminate or melamine surfaces.
 This is a selection of some of the products at our disposal.

-Once prepared and primed correctly, it doesn’t matter what the doors or frames are made of underneath, they will accept finishing coats, and the end result will be a beautiful and durable traditional hand-painted eggshell or satin matt finish.
+Once we have prepared and primed doors correctly, it doesn’t matter what they made made of.
+Laminate, oak, lacquer or bare MDF can be finished with any finishing coats.
+The end result will be a beautiful and durable traditional hand-painted eggshell or satin matt finish.
 The specification is all-important, not just any trade paint will do.
 True “kitchen painters” do know what primers and paint to use in different situations!

 The types of kitchens we can hand paint